Alejandra Bonilla poses outside in front of a group of goats

 Each year, 40 percent of Brandeis juniors leave campus to explore and engage with the different landscapes, cities, cultures, and peoples that the world has to offer.
 With more than 200 approved programs in more than 60 countries, and the option to go abroad for a summer, a semester or a full academic year, the hardest part is also the most exciting: choosing where you'll let Brandeis take you.

-Brandeis-led Programs
+Brandeis-run Programs

 Students pose in SienaStudents in Siena, Italy

-These programs embody the distinctive elements of a Brandeis education: close intellectual engagement between students and faculty, rich experiential learning opportunities and an eye toward social justice in global engagement.
+These programs embody the distinctive elements of a Brandeis education: close intellectual engagement between students and faculty, rich experiential learning opportunities and an eye toward justice in global engagement.

-Read Anna's abroad story
+Read Hannah's abroad story

 Financial Aid

-Ninety-five percent of Brandeis financial aid can be used for study abroad.
+Nearly all of Brandeis financial aid can be used for study abroad.
 Additional scholarships are also available for these programs.
 While abroad, students maintain their status as currently enrolled Brandeis undergraduates.

 Study Abroad Financial Overview